New Russia Barometer III Questionnaire

 30e.
 One need not be afraid of illegal arrest

 30f.
-Everyone can decide individually whether or not to take an interest in
+Everyone can decide individually whether or not to take an interest in politics

 30g.
 Government treats everybody equally and fairly